nilearn/nilearn/doc/developers/group_sparse_covariance.rst

 value) is of interest, any curve that peaks at the same location than the log-likelihood can be used.

-Implicitely, the curve whose maximum is sought is supposed to be obtained after convergence for any value of alpha.
+Implicitly, the curve whose maximum is sought is supposed to be obtained after convergence for any value of alpha.
 This is never the case in practice: a stopping criterion has to be used.
 In the present implementation, the variation criterion gives results that seem to be